Our Story

 Trinity is now served by a Vacancy Team of three pastors - Pastor Charles Froehlich, Chaplain Matthew Prince, and Pastor Timothy Utton.

-Today, Trinity focuses on preaching and teaching Christ crucified to the entire Hampton Roads community.
+Trinity focuses on preaching and teaching Christ crucified to the entire Hampton Roads community.
 We have a special emphasis in serving the community and ministering to military personnel and their families.

 Pages